 I was privileged to join the Governing Body in September 2022 and I sit on the Governance, Compliance and Safeguarding Committee.

 I was educated at Charterhouse School and subsequently gained a BSc in Geochemistry from London and an MA in Strategic Studies while in Australia.
 I enjoyed a 30 year military career, retiring in the rank of Brigadier and then served abroad as a Director and Chief of Staff of several NATO agencies.
 I now undertake charity work, for the Veterans Advisory and Pensions Committee and for RE:ACT, a disaster response charity.

-I am delighted to have joined the governing body as a Mercers’ nominated governor.
+I am delighted to be part of the governing body as a Mercers’ nominated governor.
 I am a member of the Estates, and the Finance and General Purpose Committees, and chair the strategy group.
 I am married with two grown-up daughters and my hobbies include ski mountaineering, nordic skiing, diving, cycling and travelling.

 I am originally from Carmarthenshire in South Wales and gained a degree in Microbiology at Cardiff University.
 After some time in scientific research, I moved into the healthcare industry and remained there for my entire career in a number of commercial leadership roles with two large US medical device companies.

 We moved to Wiltshire in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
 On our return to the UK our children came to Dauntsey's.

 I am currently chair of the Finance and General Purposes Committee and sit on the Audit and Risk Committee.
 Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Community Foundation of Wales.